What is Causing Your Watery Eyes?

 Are your eyes constantly tearing up?
 Or are they easily irritated or inflamed?
 These common symptoms may be a result of watery eyes.
 And when left unchecked and untreated, it can be uncomfortable and may lead to more severe eye conditions.
 So continue reading to learn what’s causing your watery eyes.

 What is Epiphora?

 Epiphora, or tearing, is an eye condition that exhibits an overflow of tears.
 Watery eyes occur when our tears fail to drain through the tear duct and instead overflow to the face.
 And while tears are needed to maintain clear vision by keeping the eye’s surface healthy, too many tears can make it difficult to see.
 This condition is most common in children under a year old and older people, ages 60 and above.

 Here is an overview of the primary causes of watery eyes, as well as additional information to keep in mind:

 The tear duct, or nasolacrimal duct, aids in the drainage of tears.
 However, when the tear duct is underdeveloped or too narrow, this causes a blockage, and the tears cannot pass through the duct properly.
 Instead, the tears will collect in the tear sac.
 When the tear sac is full, the eye produces a sticky liquid which can put you at risk of an eye infection.
 It may also lead to canaliculi or narrow drainage channels.
 Both of which can result in swelling and inflammation.

 2. Overproduction of Tears

-When you experience any irritation of the eye, you may find yourself tearing up quickly.
-This is your body’s natural response to remove the irritant in the eyes.
+When you experience eye irritation, you may find yourself tearing up quickly.
+This is your body’s natural response to remove eye irritants.
 Common irritants include the following:

 Some health conditions may also irritate the eyes, such as: